Do you seek to make a difference in the lives of immigrants, refugees, and the under served?

 We are seeking a Case Manager for our Elementary school:

-Passages Charter School serves students from pre-kindergarten through eighth grade.
-Focused specifically on the needs of immigrant and refugee students.
+Passages Elementary School serves families and their students from kindergarten through eighth grade.
+We welcome all students living in Chicago and are one of the most diverse schools representing over 40 languages.
 Passages offers a tailored educational program focused on high academic standards and instruction based on students' individual needs.

 Basic Job Function:

-Ensure that due process procedures and timelines comply with federal and state regulations, with the supervision and assistance of the Principal and Deans of Instruction.
-The Case Manager will collaborate and build strong trusting relationships with the Principal, other school leaders, teachers, community leaders, families, partners, and volunteers.
-They will also serves as the special education team lead and are responsible for supporting educators in meeting the needs of diverse learners through inclusive practices.
+The case manager ensures that all special education timelines and due process procedures comply with federal and state regulations.
+The case manager will collaborate and build strong trusting relationships with administration, other school leaders, teachers, community leaders, families, partners, and volunteers.
+They will serve as a member of the administration team and are responsible for supporting educators so that students with IEPs are supported and meet their IEP goals.